KPC (blaKPC) and NDM (blaNDM) in Gram-Negative Bacilli, Molecular Detection, PCR

 This PCR detects and differentiates both blaKPC and blaNDM.
 A positive KPC (Klebsiella pneumoniae carbapenemase) PCR indicates that the isolate carries blaKPC.
 A positive NDM (New Dehli metallo-beta-lactamase) PCR indicates the isolate carries blaNDM.

-A negative result indicates the absence of detectable blaKPC or blaNDM DNA, however false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and/or probes, or loss of a plasmid carrying blaKPC and blaNDM.
+A negative result indicates the absence of detectable blaKPC or blaNDM DNA; however, false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and, or loss of a plasmid carrying blaKPC and blaNDM.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This assay should be used for testing of isolates of gram-negative bacilli.
-Request KNSRP KPC (blaKPC) and NDM (blaNDM) Surveillance PCR if testing directly from rectal/perirectal swabs is desired.
+Request KNSRP / KPC (blaKPC) and NDM (blaNDM) Surveillance PCR, if testing directly from rectal or perirectal swabs is desired.